gcallah/BookReviews/goodspeed.md

 Well my example only involves a single enterprise, the reader ought to be able to extend it to apply to an entire industry.
-The fact that the Internet has steadily increased its importance in our economy in no way demonstrates that it made sense to throw massive amounts of investment at any company with "dotcom" in its name in 2000.
+The fact that the Internet has steadily increased its importance in our economy in no way demonstrates that it made sense to throw massive amounts of investment at any company with "Dot-Com" its name in 2000.

 ## Oscillation or plucks

+G goes on to endorse Milton Friedman's "plucking model" of downturns, where, rather than oscillations, they are analogous to someone plucking on a taught string and temporarily pulling it downward.
+He aims to back this hypothesis by demonstrating that the depth of a recession is not correlated with the height of the previous expansion (as he argues the oscillation model implies) but that the depths of the downturn are correlated with the steepness of the recover, as implied by the plucking model.

-Since ABC does not claim that all expansion is due to unwarranted credit expansion, to test ABC using G's method, one would have to estimate how much of an expansion was sound and how much was due to easy credit.
+However, since ABC does not claim that all expansion is due to unwarranted credit expansion, to test ABC using G's method, one would have to estimate how much of an expansion was sound and how much was due to easy credit.

-In fact, since central banks are most likely to ease when growth is anemic, one might possibly find that the larger a a sound economic expansion was, the less likely the central bank was to supply easy credit.
+In fact, since central banks are most likely to ease when growth is anemic, one might possibly find that the larger a sound economic expansion was, the less likely the central bank was to supply easy credit.
 And if that turned out to be the case, and we would get just the lack of correlation between the height of an expansion and the depth of a subsequent recession that G finds.
 (I am *not*